space-apes/codeBowl/codeBowl.md

 - attempting to run OUT OF a tile adjacent to an opponent player (66.6% success, 33.3% failure)
 - when a team successfully scores, their turn is over.
 The other team becomes offense, and the game goes through initial setup (place pieces, place ball, offense starts first turn)

-### Combat:
+### Combat Details:
+A player may attempt to move into an adjacent player in order to attempt an attack.
+You may not move and then attack, you can only attack enemies already adjacent to you at the beginning of your action.
 An attack between 2 players will have a 50% chance to knock the player down, a 25% chance to have no effect, and a 25% chance to knock the attacker down ending that user's turn prematurely.
 If a player attempts an attack and one of his teammates is also adjacent to the target player, there is a 75% chance to knock the player down, a 20% chance to have no effect, and a 5% chance to fail the attack.
 A successful knockdown moves the attacker into the tile where the target was, and the target back one tile in the direction of the attack.

 ![Blue Player Attacks Red Player With No Ally](images/codeBowlAttackSetupNoAlly.png)
 <br>